Co-Author: Anh Nguyen

 Complementing the government’s efforts, the rise of private investors opens up opportunities for furthering effective interventions.
 While grant-funding remains the dominant financing instrument, equity investments have also been made into affordable private schools, vocationalisation of secondary schools and ed-tech.

 Both of these exist in an ecosystem, where funders can maximise impact.
 The Indian Educational Investment Fund launched by Michael and Susan Dell Foundation, for instance, seeks to support educational entrepreneurs in collaboration with multiple stakeholders.
 The Education Alliance aims to help governments in India provide quality education to every child by facilitating effective partnerships between state and non-state actors.
 Another organisation with similar goals is the India Education Collective which aims to facilitate a stakeholder-owned government schooling system that is equitable and accountable.

 While efforts are gathering steam, much more can be done to tackle India’s educational gaps at a meaningful scale.
 Be it helping to scale effective solutions or implementing new solutions in areas that have not been adequately addressed or strengthening the ecosystem, opportunities abound for social investors to maximise impact in the Indian education space.
 A mapping of existing interventions and funding landscape would be a useful starting point for this endeavour.

 Interested to grab a copy of the report?
-Get your tickets to our India Summit here!
+Check out the report here!